Updated: Nov 7

 "No dude, you haven't made enough money yet."

-I showed him how I post his toys on Facebook Marketplace and within the following days he saw as people came to buy his stuff.
+I showed him how I post his toys on Facebook Marketplace and within the following days, he saw as people came to buy his stuff.
 I would then make him put some of his money in his SAVE bank and he could keep the rest.
-At this point I showed him how to shop on Marketplace for his crane truck in hopes we get lucky and find it for cheaper.
+At this point, I showed him how to shop on Marketplace for his crane truck in hopes we get lucky and find it cheaper.
 He ended up finding a log-loader-crane truck on the Marketplace for $4.
 So we set out that day to buy it.
-We had him count his four one dollar bills on the table and finished the whole experience off with a "pleasure doing business".
+We had him count his four one-dollar bills on the table and finished the whole experience off with a "pleasure doing business".

 I can breath now!
 He was so excited and proud of his truck.